 4. Features of the Act

-- The works undertaken under the Scheme shall be in the rural area and priority shall be given to woman such that at least one third of the beneficiaries shall be woman who have registered and requested for work.
+- The works undertaken under the Scheme shall be in the rural areas and priority shall be given to women such that at least one third of the beneficiaries shall be women who have registered and requested for work.
 Every person who has done the work given to him shall be entitled to receive wages at the wage rate for each day of work.

-- As far as possible, employment shall be provided within a radius of 5km of the village where the applicant is, at the time of application.
+- As far as possible, employment shall be provided within a radius of 5km of the village where the applicant stays, at the time of application.

 - Otherwise, it should be provided within the Block and the laborers should be paid 10% extra to meet the additional transportation and living expenses.

 - The workers shall be provided at their work site, with medical aid, drinking water, shade, and creches if children below the age of 5 are present at the work site.

 - It also requires proper maintenance and audit of the accounts in relation to this Scheme.